Most fruits are too fragile for grilling. Pineapple is an exception and quite a treat when hit with a little fire.

 As you can see in the picture, I found the perfect "opener" for pineapples.
 I hit them with an electric knife.
 And, you thought those were just for turkeys.
 Nope.
 Work just great on pineapples too.
 You can always use a knife too.
 It's not a big deal.

 If you're a shortcut kind of person (love you guys too), then you can buy canned pineapple.
-Rings can be grilled just like the fresh slices, but I'd suggest going with Pineapple Hamburgers, if you're going to cheat.
+Rings can be grilled just like the fresh slices, and they are really yummy on grilled hamburgers.
 Actually, it's not cheating.
-I go with canned rings if I'm doing Hawaiian burgers, so don't feel a bit bad about buying a can and jazzing up your burgers.
+I go with canned rings if I'm doing Hawaiian burgers, so don't feel a bit bad about buying a can and jazzing up my burgers.

 Here in Sri Lanka, locals will eat pineapple (only ever fresh - anything else is unheard of) dipped in sweetened condensed milk or dipped in salt and red chilli pepper powder.
 I've tried both, and they're both surprisingly good. :)